Don't Miss the Magic of El Yunque Rainforest. Reserve & Pay Later

 Best Tourist Destinations & Vacation Spots on this Guide…

-San Juan is the most popular tourist destination in Puerto Rico offering visitors some of the most interesting attractions, landmarks on the island and attractive beaches.
+San Juan is the most popular tourist destination in Puerto Rico offering visitors impressive landmarks and attractive beaches.
 Getting around is easy, you can walk to many places, ride a bike or hop on a taxi.
 Within the capital city, there are four tourist districts each with its own vibe and unique reasons to stay, we encourage you to read below so you can pick the best place to satisfy your travel preferences.
-We have included top-rated accommodations listed by the tourist districts in San Juan, we have included beachfront resorts, budget-friendly hotels to charming small inns in the Old San Juan historic district.
+We have included top-rated places to stay listed by the tourist districts in San Juan.

 + Highlights of San Juan , Puerto Rico